 Quadrature A/B Encoder can be used in combination with Hall sensors to achieve the optimal motor's commutation.
-Hall sensors can give the absolute position of the rotor* but have small resolution and quadrature encoders have higher resolution but do not provide any reference point**.
+Hall sensors can give the necessary information to commute the motor but have small resolution and quadrature encoders have higher resolution but do not provide any reference point*.
 The combination of both sensors ensures that the motor will be commuted with the highest resolution and without the need for a zero point search every time the controller is powered on, as it happens when quadrature encoder is used alone.

 Below are the basic steps required to run a motor in Open Loop by using its Hall sensors.
 Only the necessary information to run the motor will be provided, so for a more detailed explanations please refer to the Roboteq Controllers User Manual.